Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 12. Italian Soda

-Italian soda is a non-alcoholic Italian drink that can be enjoyed any time of the day, but mainly in the afternoons.
+Italian soda is a non-alcoholic drink that can be enjoyed any time of the day, mainly in the afternoons.

 13. Crodino

-Crodino has been in existence for over 50 years.
-Its’ spice, herbs, and blend is a closely guarded secret.
+Crodino has existed for over 50 years.
+Its spices, herbs, and blend are a closely guarded secret.

 However, it has a depth of clove spice with woody and bitter notes.
 It is served in an ice-filled glass with a slice of orange to bring out its amber tones.